coreos/docs/cluster-management/setup/configuring-date-and-timezone/index.md

 ### What time should I use?

 To avoid time zone confusion and the complexities of adjusting clocks for daylight saving time it’s recommended that all machines in a CoreOS cluster use Coordinated Universal Time (UTC).
+This is the default.

 ```
 sudo timedatectl set-timezone UTC